 The performing PSUs

-From time to time some PSU may perform.
-Those are more for traders than a long-term investor or buy and hold investor.
+From time to time, some PSU may perform.
+Those are more for traders than long-term investors or buy-and-hold investors.

-The best performing PSU in the past few years have been HPCL, BPCL & IOC.
-The reason for the performance is best known to everybody.
-In the last few years, oil prices have seen rock bottom and the prices of petrol and diesel aren’t controlled by the government led them to perform.
+The best-performing PSU in the past few years have been HPCL, BPCL & IOC.
+However, the reason for the performance is best known to everybody.
+In the last few years, oil prices have seen rock bottom, and the prices of petrol and diesel aren’t controlled by the government, leading them to perform.

-The question is can they continue generating a similar return for its investor and I don’t think they can.
+The question is can they continue generating a similar return for its investor?
+Unfortunately, I don’t think they can.

 I can go on and on with examples of PSU underperformance.
-As an investor, the certainty of non-performance from PSU has made it very easy for me to avoid it as an investor.
+But, as an investor, the certainty of non-performance from PSU has made it easy for me to avoid it.
 Do you invest in PSUs?